amedalhi/recipes/src/content/recipes/001-cosido-de-res.md

 title: "Cosido de Res"
 slug: "cosido-de-res"
 id: "001"
-description: "If I'm ever on death row, serve me a bowl of Cosido as a final meal."
+description: "If I'm ever on death row, serve me a bowl of Cosido as my final meal."

 date: 2025-06-24